kubernetes/node-problem-detector/README.md

 * `--config.custom-plugin-monitor`: List of paths to custom plugin monitor config files, comma-separated, e.g.
   [config/custom-plugin-monitor.json](https://github.com/kubernetes/node-problem-detector/blob/master/config/custom-plugin-monitor.json).
   Node problem detector will start a separate custom plugin monitor for each configuration.
 You can use different custom plugin monitors to monitor different node problems.

+#### For Health Checkers

-This is also used to set up the health checkers using the configs/health-checker*.json config files.
+  Health checkers are configured as custom plugins, using the config/health-checker-*.json config files.

 #### For Kubernetes exporter